hydro-informatics/hydro-informatics.github.io/numerics/basement.md

 - Zoom into the [final *tif* raster](#qgis-crayfish-final) and have a look at the triangulation artifacts.
 The artifacts are not realistic.
 How can the problem be addressed?

 After post-processing, the model still needs to be [calibrated and validated](../numerics/calibration) before it can be used for scientific or engineering purposes in river ecosystem analyses.

+### Python Options for BASMENT (Deprecated)
+BASEMENT's developers at the ETH Zurich provide a suite of [Python scripts](http://people.ee.ethz.ch/~basement/baseweb/download/tools/python-scripts/) for post-processing the simulation results.
+For the here used BASEMENT v3 download the Python script [BMv3NodestringResults.py](http://people.ee.ethz.ch/~basement/baseweb/download/tools/python-scripts/BMv3NodestringResults.py).

+To run the Python script, a {ref}`install-python` for your platform along with the `numpy` and `h5py` packages.
+Note that working with the developer's Python script requires that the output variables must be exactly defined as shown in {numref}`Fig. %s <bm-sim-setup>` (SIMULATION ribbon).